 Another easy way to keep your profile looking streamlined is by keeping the composition of your photos similar.

-1) If you can see the horizon on your photo try to upload it to line it up in the same place as neighboring photos on your feed.
+1) If you can see the horizon on your photo try to upload it to line it up in the same place as neighbouring photos on your feed.
 You can do this quite easily in Instagram thanks to the grids that appear when you are uploading an image.

 2) If you like minimalist photos with not much in, stick with this.
 If you prefer busy pics (landscapes etc), stick with this.